 Why do some bugs come and go?

-This is in direct contrast to pests like Fruit Fly, which tend to stick around year after year.
+This is in direct contrast to pests that tend to stick around year after year.
+Fruit flies and earwigs are in this category, though their population density can still fluctuate widely depending on the season.

 Protecting fruit from bugs

-But, in the meantime, when you are experiencing an outbreak it would be nice to protect your fruit, right?
+When you are experiencing an outbreak it would be nice to protect your fruit, right?
+Most gardeners don’t want to just abandon the crop to the pest outbreak and hope that things correct themselves by next year.

 - Hose the tree when it has a large swarm of bugs on it.
 This should discourage the bugs that are on the tree at the time.
 If there are lots around in the garden the tree will probably be re-infested and you may need to repeat.

 - If you have chickens or other poultry, confine them to the area around your fruit trees if possible.
-They’ll love to make short work of the bugs.
-As above, if there are lots of bugs around, the tree may be re-infested when you remove the chooks
+They’ll love to eat the bugs.
+As above, if there are lots of bugs around, the tree may be re-infested when you remove the chooks.

 - Protect the tree with a very fine net.
-Use the same sort you would use to prevent fruit fly getting to the fruit.
-As you can see in the photo above, they easily get through regular size bird netting.
+Use the same sort you would use to prevent fruit fly from getting to the fruit.
+As you can see in the photo above, they easily get through regular-sized bird netting.

-- As an absolute last resort, you can try a home-made organic spray.
-Be very careful if you do this, as it’s easy to do more harm than good by killing the predator insects that will be eating the Rutherglen bugs.
+- As a last resort, you can try a home-made organic spray.
+Be very careful if you do this.
+Even though home-made sprays are safer than bought chemicals, it can still be easy to do more harm than good by killing the predator insects that will be eating the Rutherglen bugs.
 You may accidentally make the problem last longer.

 Long-term bug management strategies for your fruit trees